-ACTION: Motion to recommend the Board approve the Financial Report for FY 2023-24 as of September 30, 2023
+ACTION: Motion to approve Financial Report FY 2023-24 as of September 30, 2023

-C. Receive a PowerPoint presentation from Capital Program Management, Inc. (CPM) and consider recommending the Board authorize the District Manager to enter into an agreement with CPM for a not-to-exceed amount of \$25,000.
+D. Receive a PowerPoint presentation from Capital Program Management (CPM), Inc. and consider authorizing the District Manager to enter into an agreement with CPM for a not-to-exceed amount of \$25,000 to finalize the conceptual design phase for 1415 N Carolan Ave.

-Report by: Sharon Thomas, AIA - Senior Project Manager and Brian Weber, District Manager
+Report by: Sharon Thomas, AIA - Senior Project Manager, and Brian Weber, District Manager

-ACTION: Recommend the Board authorize the District Manager to enter into an agreement with CPM for a not-to-exceed amount of \$25,000.
+ACTION: Motion to approve an agreement with CPM for a not-to-exceed amount of \$25,000 to finalize the conceptual design phase for 1415 N Carolan Ave.